They were the emptiest eyes I had ever seen.

-I watched as the old man slowly ascended the stairs into the busy train and sat down across from me.
+I watched he old man as he slowly ascended the stairs into the half-filled train and sat down across from me.
 He was thin, and his skin seemed to hang from his bones like curtains from a rod.
 Deep furrows were carved into his forehead and face as if pain were a plow pulled steadily behind a horse called time.
-He stared out the window, but it seemed to me saw nothing there.
+He stared out the window, but it seemed to me that he saw nothing there.
 His dark brown eyes were hollow; I felt as if I could see inside the man, but there was nothing there.
 I remember wondering what had left him destitute and devoid of life.
 What loss might he have suffered that tore from him every last shred of hope?

 It was then that I saw the tattoo.